aws-samples/video-understanding-solution/README.md

 ## Introduction

-This is a deployable solution which can help save your time in understanding the videos you have without having to watch every video.
-This solution automatically generate AI-powered summary and entities extraction of each video uploaded to your Amazon Simple Storage Service (S3) bucket.
-It also allows you to ask questions about the video in a UI chatbot experience, like "What is funny about the video?" and "How does Jeff Bezos look like in this video?".
-You can also use the search filter to search for videos using generative-AI-powered semantic search e.g. "Amazon's culture and history".
+This is a deployable solution to help save your time in understanding videos without having to watch every video.
+You can upload videos and this solution can generate AI-powered summary and entities extraction for each video.
+It also supports Q&A about the video like "What is funny about the video?", "How does Jeff Bezos look like there?", and "What shirt did he wear?".
+You can also search for videos using semantic search e.g. "Amazon's culture and history".
 This solution extracts information from visual scenes, audio, visible texts, and detected celebrities or faces in the video.
 It leverages an LLM which can understand visual and describe the video frames.

-You can upload videos to your S3 bucket by using AWS console, CLI, SDK, or other means (e.g. via AWS Transfer Family).
-This solution will automatically trigger processes including call to Amazon Transcribe for voice transcription and call to Amazon Bedrock with Claude 3 model to extract scenes and text.
-The LLM used can perform VQA (visual question answering) from images (video frames), which is used to extract the scene, text, and whether face is detected.
-When face is identified from the visual scene extraction, it will use celebrity and face detection by Amazon Rekognition.
+You can upload videos to your Amazon Simple Storage Service (S3) bucket bucket by using AWS console, CLI, SDK, or other means (e.g. via AWS Transfer Family).
+This solution will automatically trigger processes including call to Amazon Transcribe for voice transcription, call to Amazon Rekognition to extract the objects visible, and call to Amazon Bedrock with Claude 3 model to extract scenes and visually visible text.
+The LLM used can perform VQA (visual question answering) from images (video frames), which is used to extract the scene and text.
 This combined information is used to generate the summary and entities extraction as powered by generative AI with Amazon Bedrock.
 The UI chatbot also uses Amazon Bedrock for the Q&A chatbot.
 The summaries, entities, and combined extracted information are stored in S3 bucket, available to be used for further custom analytics.
 Refer to the diagram below on the architecture.

 ![Architecture](./assets/architecture.jpg)